makskhaliosa/makskhaliosa/README.md

 ---
 ### Hi there 👋
 #### My name is Maks!
 I came to backend in the beginning of 2022.
-#### Now I'm working on two pet projects: Russian-chinese dictionary and Telegram bot GPT bot (there are a lot work to do yet).
+#### Now I'm working on two pet projects: Russian-chinese dictionary and Telegram bot GPT bot (there are a lot to do yet).
 #### Mainly I use Python :)
 <!--
 **makskhaliosa/makskhaliosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.